Beyond Track Records: Researching Real Estate Investment Managers

 Not for Everyone

 Still, most larger investors do thorough manager due diligence and/or have unbiased professionals vet their deals for them.
 Smaller investors in pooled deals who skip managerial research should at least recognize that they’re likely taking a shortcut that may come back to bite them.
-Some are therefore better off sticking to simpler modes of investment like mutual funds and single-family home rentals they can control.
+Most are, therefore, better off sticking to simpler modes of investment like mutual funds and single-family home rentals they can control.

 Subscribe to the Newsletter